lingqi-su/Mathematica-GA/README.md

 # Mathematica-GA

-A Mathematica implementation of genetic algorithm, which seems to be faster than Mathematica NMaximize/NMinimize with the option "DifferentialEvolution".
+A Mathematica implementation of genetic algorithm, which seems to be faster than Mathematica built-in `NMaximize` or `NMinimize` with the option `"DifferentialEvolution"`.

 Two main function in this packages are `GAMaximize` and `GAMinimize`.